Sign In

 Housing Rights and Responsibilities

-Under the FHA, residents of New Jersey with ESAs are entitled to reasonable accommodation in housing.
-This means landlords must allow ESAs even in pet-restricted housing, provided the tenant presents appropriate documentation from a qualified healthcare provider.
+Under the FHA, residents of New Jersey with ESA are entitled to reasonable accommodation in housing.
+This means landlords must allow ESA even in pet-restricted housing, provided the tenant presents appropriate documentation from a qualified healthcare provider.
 Landlords can request evidence that the ESA alleviates symptoms of a disability, but they cannot demand extensive medical records.
 While tenants are responsible for any damage caused by their ESA, they cannot be charged additional pet fees simply for having an ESA.

 Public Access and Accommodation